TairineEllen/pokedex/README.md

 ### Observação

 O nível máximo de um pokémon é 100.
 Ou seja, se um pokémon tem nível 99 e você quer adicionar mais 20 níveis de treinamento, então esse pokémon terá um nível 100, e os outros 19 níveis serão ignorados.

+---
+---
+---

+*This project is about building a Pokedex, a kind of database responsible for keeping information about pokémons.
+When running the program, we obtain a table containing the pokémons existing in the base and a menu with three options:*

+*1. Register*
+*2. Train*
+*3. Exit*

+*If the user does not enter one of these options, the program returns an error and asks the user to enter a valid option.*

+### Register Pokémon

+*When choosing the first option, the program will:*

+*- Receive the inputs of a pokemon found to be added via the terminal;* *- Ask the level of the pokemon and receive an integer;* *- Ask the name of the pokemon and receive a string;* *- Ask the type of pokemon and receive an array of strings;* *- Display the table containing the existing Pokemon and the newly added Pokemon on the console.*

+### Train Pokémon

+*When choosing the second option, the program will:*

+*- Ask for the Pokemon ID to be trained;*
+*- If not found, display an error message: "Pokemon not found", and ask again;* *- If found, ask how many levels will be added to the Pokemon;* *- Display on the console the table containing the existing Pokemon and the newly trained Pokemon, ranked from highest to the lowest level.*

+### Note

+*The maximum level of a Pokémon is 100.
+That is, if a Pokémon has a level of 99 and you want to add 20 more training levels, then that Pokémon will have a level of 100, and the other 19 levels will be ignored.*